andrewharmellaw/deck-invert-your-participation-mode/PITCHME.md

 ---

-But if there's so little to do, why should you, as an event professional care about them?
+But if there's so little for you as an event professional to do, why should you care about them?

 I've a few reasons: